Have you considered a trust?

 Pension reforms have made it more attractive to pass on retirement savings.
 From 6 April 2015, wealth accumulated within pensions can cascade down the generations – or to anyone else of your choosing.

-Under the new rules, if an individual dies before age 75, any pension benefits that are left to beneficiaries may be taken tax-free as an income or lump sum.
+Under these rules, if an individual dies before age 75, any pension benefits that are left to beneficiaries may be taken tax-free as an income or lump sum.
 Your beneficiaries may even opt to keep the funds invested in a pension wrapper.
 For death after age 75, the pension proceeds will be taxed as earned income of the recipient, which can be carefully proactively managed from a tax perspective.

 Using insurance proceeds to fund your IHT liability